Dog Day Care for Hamilton County & the Surrounding Area

 Multiple dog families can enjoy a 25% discount for any additional pets.
 Day Care packages are available.

-Dogs must be up to date on their rabies, distemper, and bordetella vaccinations, good with other dogs, and have a clean bill of health to be qualified for group play.
-Males over the age of 6 months that are not neutered are not eligible for group play.
+Dogs must be up to date on their rabies, distemper, bordetella, and influenza vaccinations, good with other dogs, and have a clean bill of health to be qualified for group play.
+Males over the age of 6 months that are not neutered are not eligible for group play but can participate in any of our other programs!

 Lots of Love & Fun!

 Our indoor play spaces include padded flooring, toys, and resting areas.
-All of our indoor and outdoor play spaces are separated for size.
-Our small dog groups and our larger dog groups play in different areas to make play as stress free as possible!
+All of our indoor and outdoor play spaces are separated by size, age, and temperament to keep play time safe and fun!

 Dog Birthday Parties